What property managers need to know about sustainability and EV charging [2023]

 If you’re on a Grand Designs mission and are renovating your home, building eco features into it is a no-brainer.
-It’ll save money on bills, increase your home’s value, and help you do your bit for the planet.
+Creating a green home will save money on bills, increase your home’s value, and help you do your bit for the planet.

 However grand or practical your plans are, we’ve got some planet-friendly tips for you.

-Seven eco home ideas to factor into your plans
+Seven green home ideas to factor into your plans

 1. Energy efficient windows